 Dolphins sign receiver Jaylen Waddle to lucrative extension

-While the team continues negotiating with quarterback Tua Tagovailoa on a multiyear extension that will likely make him one of the NFL’s highest-paid players, on Thursday news surfaced that Miami locked up one of Tagovailoa’s favorite weapons, agreeing to a three-year extension with receiver Jaylen Waddle.
+While the team continues negotiating with quarterback Tua Tagovailoa on a multiyear extension that will likely make him one of the NFL’s highest-paid players, on Thursday news surfaced that Miami locked up one of Tagovailoa’s favorite weapons, agreeing to a three-year extension with receiver Jaylen Waddle that could keep him in Miami till the 2028 season.

-According to ESPN and the NFL Network, Waddle and Miami have agreed to a three-year extension worth $84.75 million, which guarantees him $76 million, according to sources.
-The deal will likely be finalized in the coming days, likely before next week’s mandatory minicamp.
+Waddle and Miami agreed to a three-year extension worth $84.75 million, which guarantees him $76 million, according to sources.
+The deal will likely be finalized and signed in the coming days, likely before next week’s mandatory minicamp.

 The new contract follows Miami’s decision earlier this month to trigger Waddle’s fifth-year option, which guaranteed the 25-year-old $15.6 million for the 2025 season.
-The details of the new deal haven’t been clarified, so at this time it’s unclear if the fifth-year option factors into this new contract for the receiver who serves as Tyreek Hill’s counterpart.
+According to ProFootballTalk.com, the Dolphins gave Waddle a $18.9 million signing bonus.

 The Dolphins used the sixth overall pick in the 2021 NFL Draft to select Waddle, and since joining South Florida’s NFL franchise the former Alabama standout has set a couple of NFL and franchise records.